Skip to content

 • Use clear and descriptive keys for your preferences

-• Don't store sensitive information like passwords in plain text
+• Do not store sensitive information such as passwords in plain text